You Are There (series): Television

 At the end of the program, after Cronkite summarized what happened in the preceding event, he reminded viewers, "What sort of day was it?
 A day like all days, filled with those events that alter and illuminate our times... all things are as they were then, except you were there."

+In cooperation with CBS, the BBC created and broadcast a United Kingdom version aired for thirty-two episodes in 1954 and 1958.
+It primarily focused on the historical re-enactments present in the American version.

 The program was seen again on Saturday morning as a videotaped color program from 1971 to 1972.
 The format of the revival was basically the same as the original versions.
 These programs were also hosted by Cronkite.
 Both series were produced by CBS News.

 From 2000 to 2005, Cronkite presented a series of essays for National Public Radio, reflecting on various key events of his life, including his involvement in You Are There in the 1950s.